garrandall/popular-music-data/tracks/night-pulse-double-image.md

 Vibrations getting strong, shooting through my brain Everyone's acting just a little insane
-Rock and roll  I can’t stop playing
+Rock and roll I can 't stop playing

-And it’s the night pulse
+And it 's the night pulse
 Fever's running high
-It’s the night pulse
+It 's the night pulse
 Lighting city lights
 It's the night pulse
 Oh yeah